The Metals & Mining Industry Can Solve Their Operational Challenges

 Ensure Proper Asset Performance & Reliability

 Process manufacturing companies have been gathering sensor-generated time series data for many years.
 Data analytics is not new.
-What is new, however, are self-service analytics tools that allows process experts to analyze their plant’s data without the help of data scientists and data modeling.
+What is new, however, are self-service analytics tools that allow process experts to analyze their plant’s data without the help of data scientists and data modeling.

 With a high-speed search engine, pattern recognition technology, and advanced filter options, a self-service analytics tool can analyze data to provide fast and interactive data-driven insights into industrial processes and asset performance.